convergence? is this some new age thing?

 more info TBD

-We're hoping to have a full event website ready soon(ish), but wanted to get you the dates now so you'll have the option of using airline miles for travel and the fullest range of rentals to choose from.
+We're hoping to provide more information here soon(ish), but wanted to get you the dates now so you'll have the option of using airline miles for travel and the fullest range of accommodations to choose from.

-For now, we recommend go2yelapa.com and yelapa.info for the basics on traveling to Yelapa.
+For now, we recommend go2yelapa.com and the much older but still useful yelapa.info for the basics on traveling to Yelapa.